-James Rolfe, we love you to death, but every once in a while, you put out something that makes us all wonder: What were you thinking?
+We all like James Rolfe a lot, but every once in a while, he puts out something that makes us all wonder: What was he thinking?

 Keep in mind:

 - Sign your entries

 - One moment per series to a troper, if multiple entries for the same series are signed to the same troper the more recent one will be cut.